IP-CAM/Opencart-Customizable-API-Module/README.md

-# Opencart Custom & Customizabla API module
+# Opencart Custom & Customizable API module

 This module provides `Tax Rates`, `Orders` and `Products` lists endpoints but you can add new endpoints by simple touches.